What are Confluence's roles?

 Learn about Confluence's default roles and how to define custom roles.

-You can also assign roles broadly to different classes of users like All Confluence users or All Confluence admins, regardless of group membership.
+You can also assign roles to individuals, groups, teams, and apps, or broadly to different classes of users like All Confluence users or All Confluence admins, regardless of group membership.

-Role based access control is currently in beta.
+Role-based access control is currently in beta.
+All new Confluence sites use roles by default.

 What are Confluence's roles?